RESOURCES FOR PARENTS

 The administrators, teachers and staff at Helen Y. Davis Leadership Academy encourage parents/guardians to become part of their child’s educational experience and the school family.
 An involved parent/guardian helps his/her child honor their commitment to the Academy’s high academic, ethical and service standards.
 We have many ways for you to help the school educate your child.
 We invite you to join us in this journey.

-At the beginning of each school year, Academy parents receive instructions on how to set up an account in PowerSchool, an online resource that allows parents to see their child’s grades, attendance, teacher assignments & notes, as well as an email account to receive progress reports.
-PowerSchool also allows parents to communicate with their child’s teachers via email.
-To access your account, click on the icon.
+At the beginning of each school year, Academy parents receive instructions on how to set up an account in PowerSchool, an online resource that allows parents to see their child’s grades, attendance, and homework assignments in real time.
+To log-in to your account, click on the icon.

 Community Handbook/Student Code of Conduct